 8. Dig a fire pit – and bring firewood

 If you’re allowed to build a campfire, unless you know there’s a lot of driftwood on the beach or woodlands nearby, you’ll want to bring your own firewood.
 To build your fire, dig a fire pit in the sand to give it some extra protection from the breeze.
-At the end of the evening, douse your fire thoroughly in sea water then bury it in sand.
+At the end of the evening, douse your fire thoroughly in sea water.
+Be aware that the sand surrounding your fire can become poker hot, so don't walk close to it in bare feet.

 9. Bring extra sun protection